In Him Ministries:

 • God found fault with the Old Covenant and created a better covenant, enacted on better promises (Heb.
 8:7-8).

-• The book of Hebrews said Old Covenant was obsolete, growing old and ready to vanish away (Heb.
+• The book of Hebrews said the Old Covenant was obsolete, growing old and ready to vanish away (Heb.
 8:13).
 [The book of Hebrews was written before the destruction of Jerusalem and the temple in A.D.
 70.]

 • The law written on stone tablets were part of the obsolete covenant (Heb.
 9:1-4; 2 Cor.
 3:1-11; 3:12-18).